MaureenFromuth/School_Districts_Analysis/README.md

-- **How does replacing the 9th graders’ scores affect the following:**
+**QUESTION: How does replacing the 9th graders’ scores affect the following:**

-*Math and reading scores by grade*
+*A: Math and reading scores by grade*

 ```